 Quick Tip for Suoi Tien with kids:

-Get to the park first thing since there’s a lot to do and plenty of walking, plus the weather will be a bit cooler in the morning.
-Spend the morning exploring the park (buy the biggest admission combo so you don’t have to think about paying as you go through the park), then go to the water park early afternoon to cool off during the hottest part of the day.
-Head back to the theme park for a couple of hours before it closes to see anything you’ve missed.
+Get to the park in the morning, right when they open, since there’s a lot to see and do (and the weather may be a bit cooler).
+Wear comfortable shoes because there is plenty of walking.
+Be sure to buy the biggest admission combo that the park offers so you don’t have to think about buying a ticket for each attraction as you go through the park.
+Spend the first half of the day exploring the park, then go to the water park in the afternoon to cool off during the hottest part of the day.
+And you might still have time to head back to the theme park for a couple of hours before the park closes to see anything you’d missed.

-If you’re a thorough explorer and you love to stop for photos, this park is easily a 2-day visit (with a break for the water park in the afternoon of each day).
+If you’d prefer to take your time exploring the park, and you love to stop for photos, this park is easily a 2-day visit (with a break for the water park in the afternoon of each day).

 Explore the Cu Chi Tunnels

-A visit to the Cu Chi Tunnels offers a fascinating glimpse into Vietnam’s history.
+A visit to the Cu Chi Tunnels is a popular excursion and a fascinating glimpse into Vietnam’s history.
 This extensive network of underground passages, part of the tunnel system established during the Vietnam War, spans approximately 250 km.
 The tunnels served as living quarters, hiding spots, and strategic locations for the Vietnamese during the war.

-The Cu Chi Tunnels adventure intrigues both kids and adults alike.
+The Cu Chi Tunnels are an educational outing for both kids and adults, and it is easy to buy tour tickets from a local or online.
 Visitors can crawl through the tunnels and observe various war-related exhibits that provide insights into the challenges faced during the war.
 This hands-on history lesson helps children grasp the resilience and ingenuity of the Vietnamese people.
 Dress comfortably since the tunnels can be hot and require physical maneuvering.

 In addition to the tunnels, the site features a gun range where visitors aged 16 and up can fire historical weapons like the AK-47.
 The best time to visit is during the dry season from October to April to avoid flooding.
 A trip to the Cu Chi Tunnels is an immersive experience that brings history to life for your family.

 We didn’t make it to the tunnels during our visit.
-We only had 4 days initially, and our boys wanted to spend time exploring the street food and theme parks (Dam Sen & Suoi Tien).
+Our family stayed only 4 days in Ho Chi Minh, and our boys wanted to spend time exploring the local shops, markets, and street food as well as theme parks (Dam Sen & Suoi Tien).
 We were in Ho Chi Minh in November 2025 when there was significant flooding throughout the country.
-Choosing a day to schedule a tour ahead of time when we couldn’t be sure of a flooding concern was a challenge.
+Choosing a day to schedule a tour ahead of time, when we couldn’t be sure of a flooding concern, was a challenge.

 We have friends who said their kids really enjoyed this experience.